Here are some resources of various kinds that I’ve felt helpful as a postgraduate student and early career researcher.

 If you are UK based, Shut Up & Write have meetups and writing challenges

 I mention Cal Newport’s book Deep Work in a blog post, and find it useful for learning how to organise my work.
-I also found this a really helpful point of view on his book: https://throwntogetherness.com/2018/04/01/the-invisible-gender-of-deep-work/
+I also agreed with this assessment that his book does not account for the experiences or perspectives of women researchers: https://throwntogetherness.com/2018/04/01/the-invisible-gender-of-deep-work/

-Create a writing group of your own, set some goals and share your progress on a shared document (Google sheet) – this idea has come from a colleague of mine and it’s going really well!
+Create a writing group of your own, set some goals and share your progress on a shared document (e.g. Google sheet).